datanav/docs/DTLReferenceGuide.rst

        |   VALUES(value-expression{1})
        |
        | For each entity in VALUES add it to the ``$children`` property on the
          target entity.
+Note that the entities *must* have an ``_id`` string property.
+         Values that are not entities will be ignored.
+       |
-This function is a convenience function for calling:
+       | This function is almost equivalent to:
        |
        | ``["add", "$children",``
        |   ``["union", "_T.$children", ...]]``